 Where Can I Find Cemetery Records?

 In the UK, most cemeteries and crematoria will have some kind of register or database that you can access.
 This will usually be held at the office on-site, or alternatively, you can contact the local authority that manages the cemetery.
 The local history department of your local library may also have copies of these records.
-It is also possible to find details of a specific person’s death and burial/cremation location by simply searching on Google using the name of the deceased and words like “death” or “cemetery”.

 When tracing your family history, you may have to contact a local cemetery to enquire about their cemetery records.
 They can give you the grave details, some burial records and other records are now available online and you can gain access to them through specific websites.